anton-trunov/coq/doc/sphinx/addendum/extended-pattern-matching.rst

 Moreover, constructors whose type do not follow the same pattern will become impossible branches.
-In an impossible branch, you can answer anything but False_rect unit has the advantage to be subterm of anything.
+In an impossible branch, you can answer anything but :g:`False_rect unit` has the advantage to be subterm of anything.

 To be concrete: the ``tail`` function can be written: